CaptainInPHW/browser-navigation-page/README.md

 Press the letter on the keyboard to jump to the page bound to the letter.

-> Tip: you can search on touch bar. 🤣
+> Tip: you can search on the touch bar. 🤣

 ![simple navigation](./screenshot.jpg)